Learning from Oblivion: Predicting Knowledge Overflowed Weights via Retrodiction of Forgetting: Method

 \subsection{Qualitative Validation of the Proposed Concept}

-To validate our problem definition and assess the feasibility of our approach, we first visualized the trajectory of the sequence \( \left[\Theta^{0}, \Theta^{1}, \Theta^{2}, \dots, \Theta^{S}\right] \), obtained through sequential forgetting, alongside the surrounding loss landscape.
+To validate our problem definition, we first visualized the trajectory of the sequence \( \left[\Theta^{0}, \Theta^{1}, \Theta^{2}, \dots, \Theta^{S}\right] \), obtained through sequential forgetting, alongside the surrounding loss landscape.
 We then predicted KNOW \( \hat{\Theta}^{0} \) using \( \left[\Theta^{1}, \Theta^{2}, \dots, \Theta^{S}\right] \) and compared it to the true weight \( \Theta^{0} \).
-For precise visualization, we trained a small-scale vanilla CNN (\(\approx 25K\) parameters) on the CIFAR-10 dataset \cite{cifar10} and stored its weight trajectory by sequentially downsampling the dataset and fine-tuning.
+For precise visualization, we trained a small-scale vanilla CNN (\(\approx 25K\) parameters) on the CIFAR10 dataset \cite{cifar10} and stored its weight trajectory by sequentially downsampling the dataset and fine-tuning.
 Over 100K points and their corresponding test accuracies were recorded through exhaustive noise injection along the trajectory.
-Additionally, we predicted the weight \( \hat{\Theta}^{0} \) using our KNOWN model.
+Additionally, we predicted the weight \( \hat{\Theta}^{0} \) using our KNOWN.

 To reduce dimensionality for visualization, we applied Principal Component Analysis (PCA) on the collected weights.
 The first two principal components and the associated test accuracies were used to construct a loss landscape, with the weight trajectory mapped onto this landscape, as shown in Fig. \ref{fig:landscape}.
 Notably, the sequence \( \left[\Theta^{0}, \Theta^{1}, \Theta^{2}, \dots, \Theta^{S}\right] \) forms a smooth curve, with regions around the curve exhibiting high test accuracy.
 This visualization provides two key insights: 1) Forgetting through sequential downsampling leads to gradual, rather than abrupt, changes in the weight space, and 2) There exists a pathway connecting the converged weights, consistent with findings from Mode Connectivity studies \cite{draxler2018essentially, garipov2018loss, benton2021loss}.